Unique Selling Proposition (U.S.P.)

 A proper positioning strategy should clearly present a unique selling proposition (U.S.P.).
-This is how a company distinguishes itself in its very crowded & competitive marketplace.
-Our company has written hundreds of marketing plans and as part of our discovery process, we ask our clients this question, “what is your company’s unique selling point?”
+This is how a company distinguishes itself in a very crowded and competitive marketplace.
+Our company has written hundreds of Marketing Plans and as part of our discovery process, we ask our clients this question, “what is your company’s unique selling point?”
 Ninety percent of them say, “we have great quality and we provide wonderful service.”
 These could be very true statements, but if nine out of ten companies say the same thing, a U.S.P. has not really been created.
-A U.S.P. truly has to be unique in order to capture “that space in the buyer’s mind”, however few companies have developed this point in their positioning strategy.
+A U.S.P. truly has to be unique in order to capture “that space in the buyer’s mind,” however, few companies have developed this point in their positioning strategy.

 If your company does not have a U.S.P. there are some platforms that you can choose from in order to create that ever important Unique Selling Proposition.